nanoleaf/aurora-sdk-mac/README.md

 When using the simulator for the first time, the simulator will attempt to acquire an authentication token from the Aurora and ask the user to hold down the power button on the Aurora for 5-7 seconds.
 This step is not required during subsequent executions of the simulator.
 Note: the Simulator will only maintain authentication with one Aurora at a time.

-## Plugin-builder-tool
+## Plugin Builder
-The plugin builder tool was added to ease the process of using the sdk.
-Inside the plugin-builder-tool directory run the tool by entering:
+A plugin builder tool can be used to simplify the process of:

-`python main.py`
+* _Pairing with an Aurora_
+* _Creating a palette_
+* _Building and running plugins **(Mac and Linux only)**_

-A GUI will show up that will prompt you for the IP Address, color palette and the path to the plugin.
-The color palette will be generated under AuroraPluginTemplate.
+In the directory plugin-builder-tool/ simply run the command: `python main.py`.
+A GUI will appear that prompts you to enter the ip address of the testing Aurora, your desired palette, and the absolute path to your plugin in the directory AuroraPluginTemplate/.
-Please provide path up to:

-`<Path>/AuroraPluginTemplate/`

-Windows:

-The generate button will create a color palette in the directory specified.

-Linux and Mac:

-The buttons will build the plugin, run music\_processor and SoundModuleSimulator with the flags.
-Note: the output of music\_processor and SoundModuleSimulator will be streamed to the terminal that you ran the plugin builder tool.
-Also, when pairing, please see the output of the terminal for instructions.
+Note that the Plugin Builder tool will output information to the terminal.
+Please check the terminal output for instructions, e.g., during pairing with Aurora or debug printouts from your plugin.